By Ray Roman | December 29, 2021

 |Width: 8′ 6″||View Full Specs: Northwood 25W|

-The Northwood Manufacturing Arctic Fox 25W is a great looking, very-well appointed family travel trailer.
-It easily sleeps 6 people with plenty of interior room due in part to it’s very long slide out.
+The Northwood Manufacturing Arctic Fox 25W is a great-looking, very-well appointed family travel trailer.
+It easily sleeps six people with plenty of interior room due to its very long slide out.

-The Artic Fox 25W is an all-season camper built on a Northwood built, independently certified, off-road chassis.
-It has a thick-wall aluminum framed construction, all fully welded.
-We hear often how well-built Northern campers are.
+The Arctic Fox 25W is an all-season camper built on a Northwood-built, independently certified, off-road chassis.
+It has a thick-wall aluminum-framed construction, all fully welded.
+We often hear how well-built Northern campers are.

-You also find heated holding tanks, R-15 reflective foil insulation and cathedral arched ceiling.
-In the galley you’ll find a high-output 3-burner range with oven.
+You also find heated holding tanks, R-15 reflective foil insulation, and an arched cathedral ceiling.
+In the galley, you’ll find a high-output 3-burner range with an oven.
 The refrigerator is a nice size with wooden door panels.

 The RV lifestyle is something Tammy and I have said is to be shared with family and friends.
-There are many fine family RVS to choose from (too many to cover them all here) including Top 10 Best Family RVS we listed above.
+There are many fine family RVS to choose from (too many to cover them all here), including the Top 10 Best Family RVS we listed above.

-As always when purchasing a camper for your family choose one that will suit your family’s need and your budget.
+As always, when purchasing a camper for your family, choose one that will suit your family’s needs and your budget.

-We didn’t include any tent campers in our list simply because most don’t have bathrooms so they are not convenient for a family with kids.
-However, if you do have an interest in them check out our list of some of the best pop up campers available.
+We didn’t include any tent campers in our list simply because most don’t have bathrooms, so they are not convenient for a family with kids.
+However, if you are interested in them, check out our list of some of the best pop-up campers available.

 Want a little more adventure than these seven off-road campers may be more to your liking.